CaptainRex17/dipeshportfolio/README.md

 ##### For arranging the images and paragraphs, I have used the div element.

 ##### For the social media icons I have used the font-awesome stylesheet.

+Here is the link to the landing page of my profile- https://captainrex17.github.io/dipeshportfolio/indexd.html